UrbanArt Commission | uacmem.org

-- Résumé, not to exceed 2 pages.
+- Résumé or CV (not to exceed 2 pages)

 Applicants will be notified as to the status of their application.
-Commissioning of artists by UAC and the pursuit of all UAC activities are implemented without preference to racial or ethnic origins, gender, sexual orientation, religious affiliation, disability or age.
+Commissioning of artists by UAC and the pursuit of all UAC activities are implemented without preference to racial or ethnic origins, gender, sexual orientation, religious affiliation, disability, or age.

 UAC reserves the right to modify this solicitation and to request additional information from participating artists.